-East Loch Lomond Land Management Forum on deer management.
-Balquhidder Deer Management Group on deer and goat management.
+East Loch Lomond Land Management Forum on deer and goat culling - incs FLS, other land owners such as RSPB.

 National Park Authority on rhododendron removal on certain sites.

 - FLS have various Land Management Plans in place for parts of the forest (see Framework for details). - FLS have undertaken extensive clearance from the National Forest Estate of rhododendron and have a programme for follow-up control. - Queen Elizabeth Forest Park was the first site in the Climate Ready Forest network and hosted the launch event workshop in October 2013, presentations from the workshop are available online.
-In October 2015 the site hosted a climate ready forestry learning exchange. - Feral Goat Management Plan and East Loch Lomond Deer Management Plan (2019-2024) have been completed. - Goat and Deer culling continue as per plans. - NatureScot continue work to remove rhododendron within Trossachs Special Areas of Conservation woodland. - NPA currently leading on rhododendron removal to eradicate complete colonies.
+In October 2015 the site hosted a climate ready forestry learning exchange. - Internal Feral Goat Management Plan and East Loch Lomond Deer Management Plan (2019-2024) have been completed. - Goat and Deer culling continue as per plan. - NatureScot continue work to remove rhododendron within Trossachs Special Areas of Conservation woodland. - NPA currently leading on rhododendron removal to eradicate complete colonies.
 Work at Invernsaid gorge recently started in summer 2021.
 Next area to be targeted is around protected sites and their buffer zones and adjacent to areas tackled by FLS.

-- Forest Research were successful in bidding into a project called "SUPERB" "Systemic solutions for up scaling of urgent ecosystem restoration for forest-related biodiversity and ecosystem services (SUPERB)" and the Queen Elizabeth Forest Park has been selected a demonstration site. - FLS have are preparing a Land Management Plan for Loch Katrine with the first consultation event with the community undertaken in September 2021.
+- Forest Research were successful in bidding into a project called "SUPERB" -"Systemic solutions for up scaling of urgent ecosystem restoration for forest-related biodiversity and ecosystem services (SUPERB)" and the Queen Elizabeth Forest Park has been selected a demonstration site. - FLS have are preparing a Land Management Plan for Loch Katrine with the consultation event with the community undertaken in September 2021 and drafting of the plan is underway.